MarkoPaul0/WireBait/README.md

       return
     end
 ```
-  3. Edit the code snippet to have your dissector read the pcap file you want.
+  3. Edit the code snippet to have your dissector read the pcap file of your choice
   4. Execute your dissector script.
 Enjoy :smiley:

  ## Example
- If you run the **simple_dissector.lua** script with the provided **smp_sample.pcap** file, you should get the following output:
+ If you run the example dissector script **[simple_dissector.lua](https://github.com/MarkoPaul0/WireBait/blob/master/example/simple_dissector.lua)** with the provided **smp_sample.pcap** file, you should get the following output:
 ```
  ------------------------------------------------------------------------------------------------------------------------------[[
 Frame# 1: UDP packet from 192.168.0.1:59121 to 255.255.255.255:7437